-When you call the peer listener cell phone number, 443-632-7799, between 7 pm and 2 am any night of the week, an on call peer listener will answer.
-He or she will talk with you on the phone only to arrange to meet with you in a private office, above the Goucher Post Office and Bookstore.
+When you text or call the peer listener cell phone number, 443-632-7799, between 7 pm and 2 am any night of the week, an on call peer listener will answer.
+They will talk with you on the phone only to arrange to meet with you in a private office.
 We do not use the hotline model because we believe that true listening is meant to take place in person, so that non-verbal cues are part of the conversation.

 Goucher is so small.
 Isn't it going to be awkward?